✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 SleekView for Gravity Forms: entries as customizable tables

 Read directly from gf_entry and pivot gf_entry_meta into proper columns.
-Sort, filter, and inline-edit entries across forms — no clicking into each one.
+Sort, filter, and inline-edit entries across forms — bulk-toggle is_read or is_starred without clicking each one open.

 ♾️ Lifetime License available